cylc/cylc-doc/src/7-to-8/major-changes/ui.rst

 Cylc Tui (TUI = Terminal User Interface) is a command line version of the GUI which comes packaged with the Cylc scheduler.

-It can by used to monitor and control any workflows running under your user account, trigger tasks, access log files and perform other common activities.
+It can be used to monitor and control any workflows running under your user account, trigger tasks, access log files and perform other common activities.

 Start Tui by running the ``cylc tui`` command.